Massive demand for foreign & Cambodian English Teachers

 In the third or fourth century (the exact time is unknown), Cato the Elder wrote: “Of human virtues, patience is most great.”
 Cato was clearly a ‘man before his time’.
 He’d do well teaching English in Cambodia without a degree or under any other circumstances.
 Why?
 Cato clearly understood the significance of ‘patience’.

-Teaching English in Cambodia without a degree AVSE-TESOL
+teaching english in cambodia without a degree

 Frequently, you’ll see and hear things as you go about your daily life in Cambodia as an English teacher and expat that will leave you ‘shaking your head’.
 From this day onwards, I’d suggest that you make a point of not shaking your head.
 It won’t change anything.
 It won’t make you feel better.
 Shaking your head, grumbling and the like feed alienation.
 Possessing the inner strength, the ‘patience of a saint’, not to buy into occurrences that peeve you, is pivotal to your longevity as an English teacher in Cambodia.
 Heaven knows Cambodia is full of things that will leave you frustrated and even ‘red-hot’ angry.
 Frustrations experienced by expats in Cambodia are magnified by the harsh climate, abject poverty, poor infrastructure, and cultural nuances.